Nursing Practice, DNP

 - Clinical nurse faculty

-The Doctor of Nursing Practice features four unique program tracks designed to meet your educational experience and career needs:
+The Doctor of Nursing Practice features three unique program tracks designed to meet your educational experience and career needs:

 - Post-MSN Executive Leadership Track (minimum of 37 total credit hours)